neilenns/streamdeck-trackaudio/README.md

 Used by a Seattle Tower controller to listen to the controllers working above and below, and to quickly turn those stations off when it gets busy.

-### Seattle final approach - ATIS letters

-Used by a final approach controller to keep an eye on the current ATIS letter for all the satellite fields around KSEA.

 ![Two rows of four actions.
 The top row shows GND and AAL809, E TWR and ASA324, S46 and SEA_W_APP, and S16.
 The bottom row shows Final SEA_F_APP, I for the current ATIS, a blank space, and SEA indicating what airport the buttons are for.](docs/images/examples/sea-twr.png)

 The actions are configured as follows, from left to right, top to bottom.